A very warm welcome to you.

 - Post-Graduate Diploma Integrative Counselling - Masters Level (L7) (Distinction) (BACP Accredited Course) (UWL) 2010

 - Certificate (Masters Level) in Somatic Dance/Movement Education (Distinction) (UCLAN) 2009

 - Mindfulness Training - Ongoing training since 2000 - MBSR, Plum Village

-As a BACP member on the accredited register, I work in accordance with the ethical framework of the BACP and am committed to ongoing personal and professional development and attending regular supervision.
+As an accredited member of the BACP, I work in accordance with the ethical framework of the BACP and am committed to ongoing personal and professional development and attending regular supervision.

 Areas of counselling I deal with

 Other areas of counselling I deal with